juanlux7/Svelte.js-first-app/README.md

 # Goal of this project

-the main purpose of this app was take a first glimpse to the Svelte Js library, in its 3.0 version.
-So this is my first app developed with it, and i want to test how this Svelte app connects with Nodejs and MongoDB, making use of a new full stack specification.
+the main purpose of this app was take a first glimpse to the Svelte Js library, in its 3.0 version (testing some of their most important aspects).
+So this is my first app developed with this technology, and I wanted to test how this Svelte app connects with Nodejs and MongoDB, making use of this "new" full stack environment.
+Keep in mind the purpose of this project is not the fact of makng a fancy app with a deep functionality, but just showing how this Svelte option integrates with Node and MongoDB.

 # Features covered in this app: